Department of Curriculum and Instruction

 Department of Communication Studies

-Sean Horan holds a Ph.D. in Communication Studies from West Virginia University and is an assistant professor of Communication Studies.
+Sean Horan holds a Ph.D. in Communication Studies from West Virginia University and is an associate professor of Communication Studies.
 Dr. Horan’s research interests primarily include affection, deception, sexual communication, deceptive affection, and workplace romance.
 For the years 2007-2011, he was identified as the 15th most published researcher in his field and the 21st most central researcher to his discipline.
 He has published 35 research articles and presented 50+ papers at conferences.
 Dr. Horan has been quoted in, and/or had his research serve as the topic for, pieces in outlets including CNN, Wall Street Journal, Yahoo!, ABC, Fox, Men’s Health, Shape, Mic, Washington Post, Astro Awani (Malaysia), New York Post, Business Insider (Australia), Huffington Post (UK), Times of India, and Chicago Tribune.
 Much of this coverage is international, with outlets in Australia, India, Malaysia, Greece, the UK, Spain, Mexico, and Canada.
 He writes monthly for Psychology Today.